Godfather59/my-crmmm/web/README.md

 # FlowSuite Workspace

-FlowSuite is a demo CRM/POS dashboard built with React, TypeScript, and Vite.
-It showcases point-of-sale cart handling, client and employee management, business intelligence dashboards, and exportable reporting.
+FlowSuite is a demo point-of-sale workspace built with React, TypeScript, and Vite.
+It showcases cart handling, cashier-friendly touch UI, and lightweight sales insights.

 ## Features

 - **Role-based workspace** with Admin and Cashier personas, guarded routes, and a login screen.
+- **Inventory & cart management** including ingredient exclusions, stock enforcement, animated receipts, and QR payloads.
+- **Printable POS audit trail** with a recent sales dialog cashiers can review or print without leaving the flow.
+- **Configurable POS currency display** so teams can switch formatting between common locales.
-- **Inventory & cart management** including ingredient exclusions, stock enforcement, animated receipts, and QR payloads.\r\n- **Responsive shell** optimised for phones and touch POS terminals with mobile drawer navigation and enlarged controls.\r\n- **CRM tools** for adding/editing clients and employees in Radix-styled dialogs.
+- **Responsive shell** optimised for phones and touch POS terminals with mobile drawer navigation and enlarged controls.
-- **Dashboard analytics** that aggregate persisted orders with selectable 7/30/90 day ranges and top product insights.
+- **Embedded sales summary** inside the POS flow with seven-day stats and top product insights.
-- **Reporting suite** that exports to CSV, Excel, and PDF plus saved date presets stored locally.
+- **Shift planner & reconciliation** with start/end workflows, variance capture, and drawer audits.
+- **Offline mode with queued sync** so cashiers can continue selling without connectivity and reconcile later.
+- **Order-level customer notes** preserved on receipts and audit trails.
-- **Local persistence** via `localStorage` for catalog data, customers, staff, orders, and workspace presets.
+- **Local persistence** via `localStorage` for catalog data, cart state, orders, and currency preferences.
 - **Toast notifications and micro-interactions** powered by Framer Motion.

 ## Tech Stack